 Subscribe: To receive Hydrocoast products by email please email Hydrocoast@saveourlake.org.

 Click on link below map for larger image.

 The first map (Hydrocoast map without precipitation) shows the salinity contours and freshwater discharge across the Pontchartrain Basin.
 The solid line salinity contours are at 1 ppt salinity increments and dashed lines represent 0.5 increments.
-The salinity it highest out past the Chandeleur Islands (red lines, 36 ppt) and decreases to fresh conditions (dark blue lines) in the basin.
+The salinity is highest out past the Chandeleur Islands (red lines, 32 ppt) and decreases to fresh conditions (dark blue lines) in the basin.
 Sea water generally has a salinity of 32 ppt.
-Green asterisks represent salinity leak points, usually in the form of gates in storm surge protection features but also in passes, portions of roads that are raised, canals and bayous that are holes in the salinity barriers (pink lines) in the form of levees, roads and canals (with associated spoil banks).
-This time period is characterized the movement of fresh water into the basin.
+Green asterisks represent salinity leak points, usually in the form of gates in storm surge protection features but also in passes, portions of roads that are raised, canals, and bayous that are holes in the salinity barriers (pink lines) in the form of levees, roads, natural ridges and canals (with associated spoil banks).
+This time period is characterized by an increase in salinity in Lakes Marepaus and Pontchartrain and similar salinity in the outer basin to the last Hydrocoast period.
 Salinity contours that are close together represent an area where salinity changes quickly over a short distance, which is seen slightly offshore throughout the basin during this Hydrocoast period.
-Contours that are farther apart represent a more gradual change over longer distances which can be seen in throughout the interior of the basin, in Lake Pontchartrain and Lake Borgne.
+Contours that are farther apart represent a more gradual change over longer distances which can be seen in throughout the interior of the basin, in Lake Pontchartrain and Lake Marepaus.